About me

 Training, qualifications & experience

-As a member of the BACP, I participate in regular supervision, take part in continued training, and work within their ethical framework.
+As a member of the BACP, I am committed to best practice.
+I participate in regular supervision, take part in continued training, and work within the BACP's ethical framework.
 I am registered with the Information Commissioner's Office (ICO) and have practice insurance.

 Member organisations